 Outdoor & Backyard Uses of Bamboo

-Check out what Michael from PA recently created with his Ambient bamboo plywood.
+Check out what Michael from PA recently created using the Ambient® brand bamboo plywood.
 He calls it the Dad Patrol Cook Box and he built it specifically for use with his BSA Troop.
 This awesome bamboo grill caddy is designed to hold tools, ingredients, and even a roll of paper towels.
 When Michael finishes grilling, his caddy closes up nice and tight.
 What a functional, efficient, and eco-friendly product!

 Why shouldn’t you have the same accessories and conveniences within arm’s reach when you’re grilling on the patio as you do when cooking in the kitchen?!
 We really love this unique and inventive idea.